microsoft/ignite25-LAB598-agentic-ai-in-healthcare-multi-agent-orchestration-in-action/README.md

 By the end of this session, learners will be able to:

 - Deploy [Healthcare Agent Orchestrator](https://github.com/Azure-Samples/healthcare-agent-orchestrator) in MS Teams
-- Update an existing agent in [Healthcare Agent Orchestrator](https://github.com/Azure-Samples/healthcare-agent-orchestrator)
+- Update existing agent in [Healthcare Agent Orchestrator](https://github.com/Azure-Samples/healthcare-agent-orchestrator)
-- Add a new agent to [Healthcare Agent Orchestrator](https://github.com/Azure-Samples/healthcare-agent-orchestrator)
+- Add new agent to [Healthcare Agent Orchestrator](https://github.com/Azure-Samples/healthcare-agent-orchestrator)

 ### 💻 Technologies Used